Overview of The ERFP

 From 1983, when there were 17 ‘Teacher Aides’ employed with the Board, our membership has grown alongside the enrolment of students with special needs.
 When Full-Day Kindergarten came to Peel, our membership grew significantly as the membership includes Designated Early Childhood Educators (DECEs).

-The membership encompasses permanent, long-term occasional and casual Teaching Assistants and Designated Early Educators who work for the Peel District School Board.
+The membership encompasses permanent, long-term occasional and casual Educational Assistants and Designated Early Educators who work for the Peel District School Board.
 Locations within the Board have Union Stewards who are responsible for communication between the Executive and the membership.
 These trained Stewards assist members on site as the need arises.

 Communication is key for the membership to receive up-to-date and valuable information.
 Members are encouraged to sign up for the mailing list as Union business cannot be conducted on Peel Board email.
 Critical information regarding key issues for negotiations and benefits changes (for example) are communicated through the mailing list.